2024–present Serbian anti-corruption protests: Color revolution allegation

 On 21 January, hooded people put up banners on the overpasses on the Belgrade highway, showing a picture of a flipped middle finger with the inscription "This is the response of the Serbian people to your colour revolution".
 Many prominent SNS members, including the mayor of Kraljevo, also shared the picture of the flipped middle finger on their social media profiles.
-The middle finger was also drawn overnight in several Belgrade schoolyards, but pupils drew flowers over them.
+The middle finger was also drawn overnight in several Belgrade schoolyards, but pupils drew flowers over them in response.
 It is worth noting that term "colour revolution", although common in countries of the former Soviet Union, was never widely used in Serbia.
-The activists took down the banners, however, in one case, a hooded person who put up the banner attacked the activist; the attacker was filmed and doxxed later.
+The activists would later take down the banners.
+In one case, a hooded person who helped put up the banners attacked the activists; the attacker was filmed and doxxed later.
 On the same day, high-school students and citizens protested in Obrenovac.

 In the evening hours of 21 January, undercover police stormed the Belgrade hotel where students from abroad were staying for an international conference, organized by ERSTE Foundation.
 Five female students from Croatia were singled out by police, transported to the police station, accused of helping the protests and deported.
 This act was condemned by Croatia, as well as by anti-government protesters in Serbia.

 January 24 general strike

 Prelude

-By 22 January, dozens of small, medium and enterprise companies throughout Serbia announced they will join a general strike on 24 January.
-Some online retail websites were temporarily offline between 11:52 am and 12:07 am.
+By 22 January, dozens of companies throughout Serbia announced that they will perform a general strike on 24 January.
+Some online retail websites were temporarily taken offline between 11:52 am and 12:07 pm.
 Employees of technology companies headquartered in New Belgrade joined the students in road blockades and protests.
 In Čačak, medical workers joined the protest.
 That same day, two MPs from the SNS officially resigned, without providing an explanation.

 On 23 January, during the protest in Kraljevo, protesters threw eggs at the local SNS offices and at the mayor, Predrag Terzić, who was present in front of the offices.
 Protesters shouted "murderers, murderers".
 On that same day, in an open letter, 17 judges publicly expressed their support for students' demands.
 Over a hundred different companies publicly stated they will support the general strike and will not operate on 24 January.